Tokyo Stroll cover

 Like Ikebukuro you will see owls motifs in Zōshigaya.

-I have also created a web page on the Zōshigaya Seven Lucky Gods pilgrimage route that spans both Ikebukuro and Zōshigaya.
+I have also created a web page on the Zōshigaya Shichifukujin Meguri / Zōshigaya Seven Lucky Gods Pilgrimage route that spans both the Ikebukuro Station Area and the Zōshigaya Station Area.

 Akamaru Bakery (赤丸ベーカリー)